-The Plan for 2022, Homeless to Home: A Roadmap to Self-Sufficiency, illustrates a Roadmap of an array of wraparound services, programs, and housing options aimed at increasing self-sufficiency for individuals experiencing or at-risk for homelessness.
+The Plan for 2022, Homeless to Home: A Roadmap to Self-Sufficiency, illustrates an array of wraparound services, programs, and housing options aimed at increasing self-sufficiency for individuals experiencing or at risk of homelessness.
 It provides an overview of the continuum of services, supports, shelter options, and the average duration for each of the ten categories along the continuum.
 As the individual level of risk and utilization of services increases, so does the intensity of services and supports from less support to most support.
-Each component across the Roadmap is delivered via a combination of contracted provider agencies, County departments, faith-based and community-based organizations, municipalities, and/or community partners working together.
+Each component across the Roadmap is delivered via a combination of contracted provider agencies, County departments, faith- and communitybased organizations, municipalities, and/or community partners working together.

 ARMC: Arrowhead Regional Medical Center

 CDH: Community Development and Housing

 CBO: Community-Based organizations

 CoC: Continuum of Care

-DAAS: Department of Aging and Adult Services
+DAAS-PG: Department of Aging and Adult Services - Public Guardian

 DBH: Department of Behavioral Health

 DPH: Department of Public Health

 FBO: Faith-Based organizations

 HA: Housing Authority

 MCO: Managed Care Organization

-TAD: Transitional Assistance Department WDD: Workforce Development Department
+TAD: Transitional Assistance Department

+WDD: Workforce Development Department

+homeless Roadmap to Self-Sufficiency

+We envision a San Bernardino County where, through partnership, we prevent and reduce homelessness.